Krestena

 Krestena (Κρέστενα) is a town and a community in Elis, West Greece, Greece.
 Since the 2011 local government reform it is part of the municipality Andritsaina-Krestena, of which it is the seat of administration.
 Krestena is situated in the low hills between the river Alfeios and the Ionian Sea.
 It is 2 km southeast of Makrisia, 6 km south of Olympia, 12 km north of Zacharo and 18 km southeast of Pyrgos.
-In 2011, the population of the town was 1,864, and of the community, which includes the villages Poros and Moschoula, 2,356.
+The community includes the villages Poros and Moschoula.
 The town has a kindergarten, schools, a lyceum, a gymnasium, a center of environmental training, two churches, restaurants, banks, a police station, a fire brigade, a medical center and a post office.
 Greek National Road 76 (Kallikomo - Andritsaina - Megalopoli) passes west of the town.
 Samiko beach is located approximately 6 kilometers to the southeast and the thermal springs of Kaiafas are 11 kilometers to the south.